Geography

 Hands-on Learning

-Geography students have the opportunity to work closely with our diverse faculty members who specialize in human geography, physical geography, and geographic techniques such as cartography, GIS, and remote sensing.
-These research projects impact the local community and beyond.
+Geography students have the opportunity to work closely with our diverse faculty members who specialize in human geography, physical geography and geographic techniques such as cartography, GIS and remote sensing.
+Students are also encouraged to gain professional experience through internship opportunities and to study abroad to help broaden their understanding of the world.

 Global Experience